ServiceState class

 - WinServicesLib package – overview, lifecycle

-- Services.QueryStateOfService method – the only way to obtain a ServiceState instance
+- Services.QueryStateOfService method – constructs a ServiceState from the predeclared coordinator

 - ServiceStatusConstants enum – the values CurrentState can take